Updated August 5th, 2021 by Ben Reynolds

 Thanks to its heavy involvement with commodity derivative trading and Enron Online, Enron had a very complicated business model that many investors did not fully understand.

-In fact, Warren Buffett – literally the most successful investor ever – claimed that even he did not understand some of the transactions described in Enron’s financial statements:
+In fact, Warren Buffett – perhaps the most successful investor ever – claimed that even he did not understand some of the transactions described in Enron’s financial statements:

 Second, unintelligible footnotes usually indicate untrustworthy management.
 If you can’t understand a footnote or other managerial explanation, it’s usually because the CEO doesn’t want you to.
 Enron’s descriptions of certain transactions still baffle me.”

-– Warren Buffett in the 2002 Berkshire Hathaway Annual Report (emphasis mine)
+– Warren Buffett in the 2002 Berkshire Hathaway Annual Report (emphasis added)

-If Warren Buffett – someone with decades of experience reading financial statements – does not completely understand Enron’s financial statements, then it is highly likely that the majority of the company’s investors were also oblivious to the company’s true business model.
+If Warren Buffett – someone with decades of experience reading financial statements – does not completely understand Enron’s financial statements, then it is highly likely that the majority of the company’s investors were also oblivious to the company’s true dealings.